jasia03/USDA---ai-evaluation-engine/README.md

 ## Project Context

-Built for the George Mason University Challenge X — a project-based learning initiative in collaboration with federal government partners.
+Built for the George Mason University Challenge X - a project-based learning initiative in collaboration with federal government partners.
 The challenge brief asked for a modular AI evaluation framework for a deployed USDA helpdesk chatbot that could validate business impact, ensure user success, and provide actionable insights for leadership.

-**Team:** George Mason University
+**Team:** Infinite Loop
+**Member:** Jasia Sanjana
 **Partner:** United States Department of Agriculture (USDA)
 **Data period:** January 2, 2026 – February 27, 2026
 **Conversations analyzed:** 588